Heathkit: Personal computers

+Heathkit briefly sold an analog computer in 1957.
 Before entering the burgeoning home computer market, Heathkit marketed and sold microprocessor-based systems aimed at learning about this technology.
 The ET-3400, for example, was released in 1976 and was based on the Motorola 6800 microprocessor.
 This system included 256 bytes of RAM, a 1k monitor in ROM, and a keypad for easy entry and modification of programs.
 Despite being a small trainer kit, it was powerful and flexible enough to be used in rudimentary control systems.

-In 1977, Heathkit introduced the Heathkit H8 home computer.
+In 1977, the company announced two digital computer kits: Heathkit H11—based on the 16-bit DEC LSI-11—and lower-end Heathkit H8.
+With $90 million in sales in 1976, the company hoped that computers would soon provide more than 20% of revenue.
 The H8 was very successful, as were the H19 and H29 terminals, and the H89 "All in One" computer.

 The H8 and H89 ran the Heathkit custom operating system HDOS as well as the popular CP/M operating system.
-The H89 contained two Zilog Z80 8-bit processors, one for the computer and one for the built-in H-19 terminal.
-The H11, a low-end DEC LSI-11 16-bit computer, was less successful, probably because it was substantially more expensive than the 8-bit computer line.
+The H89 contains two Zilog Z80 8-bit processors, one for the computer and one for the built-in H-19 terminal.
+The H11 was less successful, probably because it was substantially more expensive than the 8-bit computer line.

 By fiscal year 1980 computers were 40% of Heathkit revenue.
 Seeing the potential in personal computers, Zenith Radio Company bought Heath Company from Schlumberger in 1979 for $63 million, renaming the computer division Zenith Data Systems (ZDS).
 Zenith purchased Heath for the flexible assembly line infrastructure at the nearby St. Joseph facility as well as the R&D assets.